University of Minnesota fraternities and sororities: Academic and social fraternities and sororities

 For brevity, the sections below make extensive use of Greek letters, one of the first items in a new member's instruction program.
 Most fraternities use two or three Greek letters to signify their symbolic or secret names; a few use non-Greek words.
 (Note: Within NIC fraternities, there are three active nationals that have adopted non-Greek letter names: Acacia, FarmHouse, and Triangle.
 Early in the fraternity movement, a few nationals used Latin names, such as Q.T.V., but these were short-lived.
 No current NPC sororities have non-Greek letter names, nor do any of the multicultural or NPHC groups.
 The non-NPC sorority Clovia on the St. Paul campus has a non-Greek letter name, as do several professional, honor, and religious national organizations.)

 Interfraternity Council

 Listed with dates of local founding and national conference membership, these are men's organizations at the University of Minnesota, voluntarily coordinating their efforts within the campus IFC.
 While most IFC chapters are based in Minneapolis, several call St. Paul their home.
 After a period of level membership, for various reasons, fraternity membership is increasing rapidly.
 The average chapter size is 50, and several chapters exceed 100 men.

 Fraternity buildings are generally owned by chapter alumni organizations.
 Some chapters are non-residential, while a few rent or lease space.

-As part of IFC or national organization self-governance, or University disciplinary action, chapters may be suspended ("de-recognized") or closed for a time.
-When a chapter is closed and/or forfeits its housing, it will be listed as a dormant chapter.
+As part of IFC or national organization self-governance, or university disciplinary action, chapters may be suspended ("de-recognized") or closed for a time.
+When a chapter is closed and/or forfeits its housing, it is listed as a dormant chapter.
 See the Office for Fraternity and Sorority Life (OFSL) for current recognized IFC members.